RolandChristensen/developer-journal/_drafts/cypress-beginner-tutorial.md

 1. Add a line to get the heading (h1) on the page: `cy.get('h1')`
     * To get tag names simply use the tag name in the quotes.
 Of course duplicates could exist on a page, but for this page there is only one *h1*.
 1. Next we get the text property of the element using the `.invoke()` method to read the text of the heading.
 Add the method to invoke text: `cy.get('h1').invoke('text')`
-    * `invoke()` is a connector function, one that invokes a function of the element we got and then we assert something off the results of the invocation.
+    * `invoke()` is a connector function, one that invokes a function of the element we got and then we assert something based on the results of the invocation.
     * The `invoke('text')` command gets the inner text of the element (`<h1>inner text<h1>` in HTML or `h1Element.innerText` in JavaScript)
 1. Next add the assertion that the text should equal what we see on the page: `cy.get('h1').invoke('text').should('equal', 'Querying')`